Multiple servers and port forwarding

-If you’re behind a wireless router, Apple Airport or some other kind of router with a firewall, you will probably need to enable port forwarding for the port you want to use to allow remote access to your Mac or Mac server. iStat Server uses port 5109 as its default port.
+If you’re behind a wireless router, Apple Airport or some other kind of router with a firewall, you will probably need to enable port forwarding for the port you want to use to allow remote access to your computer or server. iStat Server uses port 5109 as its default port.

 If you’re monitoring several computers on the same network remotely, then you’ll probably want to set up port forwarding so that each computer has its own port.
 For example, you might have port forwarding from port 5109 to 5109 going to the IP address of your first computer, port 5110 to 5109 going to the IP address of your second computer and port 5112 to 5109 going to the IP address of your third computer (you’ll also need to ensure you’re using static IP addresses for your computers).

-Please note that we aren’t able to provide instructions for every router, but information should be easy to find online or in your router's manual.
-The links below should help get you on the right path.
+Please note that we aren’t able to provide instructions for every router, but information should be easy to find online or in your router’s manual.

-Instructions for other routers — Please visit this page on portforward.com for more information on port forwarding for some common routers.
+PortForward.com contains information on port forwarding for some common routers.